If you’ve never been to Blackwater Falls State Park – you should. Excuse my sassiness, but seriously, you need to plan a trip! π

 Best Time to Visit Blackwater Falls State Park

 Blackwater Falls State Park is open year-round and a great place to visit in any season!
+Let’s look at this seasonal breakdown so you can better plan your trip.

-🌷 Spring (March–May): Spring brings comfortable temperatures and blooming wildflowers along the trail.
+π· Spring (March β May): Spring brings comfortable temperatures and blooming wildflowers along the trail.

 A quick Google search shows that May is typically the rainiest month in Davis, West Virginia, so be prepared for muddy trails.

-Spring is a great time to see the waterfalls due it being the rainy season.
+Spring is a great time to see the waterfalls due it being the rainy season!

+βοΈ Summer (June β August): Hot and humid conditions make summer hiking more challenging.
 Many of the trails in Blackwater Falls are easy to moderate in difficulty and lead through shaded forests.

+However, it’s always important to bring plenty of water and salty snacks when hiking in the summer.
 Also begin your hikes early in the morning or later in the day to avoid the hottest part of the day.

-🍂 Fall (September–November): Fall is probably the best time to visit Blackwater Falls State Park.
+π Fall (September β November): Fall is probably the best time to visit Blackwater Falls State Park.

 Crisp air and peak foliage in mid-to-late October transform the landscape into a breathtaking mix of red, orange, and gold.